evbernardes/pyShapeDetector/README.md

 ### Optional
 - `mapbox_earcut`: for proper triangulation of concave plane boundaries

+### Extra
+- `UnityPrimitiveLoader`: CSharp extension for the Unity Editor to create game objects for primitive descriptors.

 ## Installation

 To install from GitHub source, first clone repo using `git`: